enonic/app-disqus/README.md

 # Disqus module for Enonic XP

-Add Disqus comments to pages on a website
+Add Disqus comments to pages on a website.
+This does not yet support Single Sign On (SSO).
+It also does not yet support comment count.

-## Work in progress

-This is still being developed and is not ready for production yet.

 ## Building